High Blood Pressure and Christmas

 Roasted vegetables are also fairly healthy.
 Roast in olive oil (or coconut oil) rather than sunflower oil or canola oil as it’s better for your heart and health.
-And add loads of herbs for more nutrients.
+Add loads of herbs for more nutrients.
 Adding a bit of salt to your food isn’t necessarily a big deal, especially if you’re using natural sea salt rather than processed table salt.
-The real salt problem comes with hidden salt added to a lot of processed foods….
+The real salt problem comes with the hidden salt that’s added to a lot of processed foods….

-Processed foods are also often high in added sugars and salt – very bad for blood pressure and health in general.
+Processed foods are also often high in added sugars and salt, which are bad for blood pressure and health in general.
 Even foods which don’t taste sweet or salty can have a fair bit of added sugars and salt.
-Watch out for condiments too.
+Watch out for condiments too as they can be loaded with sugar.
 Make your own instead – they’ll taste better too.

 So that’s the bad news.

-The good news is that there are healthy snacks and sweet goodies.
+The good news is that there are healthy snacks and treats to eat

 Nuts and seeds are rich in very healthy fats so don’t be shy about eating loads of nuts.
 Just go for raw nuts, not roasted ones which have lost much of their goodness.
 And of course avoid salted ones!